Scottish Women's Curling Championship

 The Scottish Women's Curling Championship is the national women's curling championship for Scotland.
 The championship usually decides which team of curlers is sent to the World Women's Curling Championship, but in Olympic years, the winner must play the British Olympic representative to play to determine the Scottish team at the Worlds.
 Beginning in 2021, Scotland's World Championship teams will be selected by Scottish Curling instead.
+In 2026, the championship will determine which team is sent to the European Curling Championships, with the exceptions of in the Olympic year, where the current Olympic representatives will have a playoff against the Scottish Champions, and in the year preceding the Olympics, where the Olympic representative will be selected for the Europeans as preparation for the Olympics.